jm1021/sabre_springs_ward/_posts/2024-02-11-cleaing_schedule.md

 ---
 layout: post
 title: 2024 Building Cleaning
-description: Schedule for clean Stake Center, Family 1 is coordinator
+description: Schedule for clean Stake Center
 ---

+## Duties
+The cleaning requirements are in the cleaning closet located at the rear of the building.
+- Family 1 is the coordinator and should reach out to the other 2 families by the Thursday before.
+- The standard meeting time to clean is 8 am on Saturday.
+- If you can't make 8 am, try to do your part Friday night or later in the day on Saturday.
+- If you can't do it during the requested times coordinate a swap and report to John Mortensen on change.

 ## Assignments